tonethar/IGME-430-Fall-2024/exercises/2-ajax-web-services-accept-headers.md

 ## IV.
 Terms

 ### Request Methods
-- Today we are still just using the GET request nethod
+- Today we are still just using the GET request method

 ---